SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 # The Cell Cycle
 The cell cycle is roughly three parts which is really 5 parts which is really 9 parts.

-The three main parts are
+The three main parts are:

 - **Interphase** — G1, S, G2: systems preperation for mitosis
 - **Mitosis** — Separation of the duplicated chromosomes